Double feature: The 21st century years

 The Aquarius duplex theater in Palo Alto, California, presented simultaneous viewings of Oppenheimer and Barbie on its two screens in 2023.

 In 2007, filmmakers Quentin Tarantino and Robert Rodriguez released their individual films Planet Terror and Death Proof as a double feature under the title Grindhouse, edited together with fake exploitation film trailers and 1970s-era snipes in order to replicate the experience of viewing a double feature in a grindhouse theater.
 Although Grindhouse received critical acclaim, it was a complete financial flop in the United States.
 The films were screened individually in international markets and on DVD.

 Another recent double feature was the Duel Project, when Japanese directors Ryuhei Kitamura and Yukihiko Tsutsumi created competing films to be shown and voted on by the premier audience.

 One of the Marvel Animated Features, a direct-to-video series features Hulk vs. which is a double feature, has Hulk vs. Wolverine and Hulk vs. Thor.

 More recently, double features of re-released popular films hit the big screen.
 The first was of the re-release of Pixar's Toy Story and Toy Story 2 that started on October 2, 2009, before the release of Toy Story 3 the following year.
 Both films were distributed in Disney Digital 3-D in select theaters.
 The next double feature was a re-release of Twilight and The Twilight Saga: New Moon on June 29, 2010, shortly before the midnight screening of The Twilight Saga: Eclipse in select theaters.
 In February 2011, it was announced that the 14th Pokémon movie Victini and the Black Hero: Zekrom and Victini and the White Hero: Reshiram, due in July, would be released as a double feature, though both films are actually "versions" of each other, with differences related to plot points and character designs varying between the version being watched.

 In 2022, Russian cinema launched double features with U.S. and Russian films.
-The first film is a Hollywood blockbuster, it designated as "free pre-feature service".
+The first film, a Hollywood blockbuster, is designated as "free pre-feature service".
 The second film, designated as main feature, is Russian patriotic propaganda movie or short film (tickets are sold for it).

 In 2023, many theaters began offering double features for the live-action film version of Mattel's Barbie and biopic drama Oppenheimer as part of the "Barbenheimer" phenomenon.
 The two films – which were noted for their tonal and genre contrast – were released on July 21 in the United States and many other countries in Europe.